ThatDevCompany/that-ga-library/README.md

 # that-ga-thing
-A Microbial Genetic Algorithm for Typescript
+A Genetic Algorithm library for Typescript